Lin-Ian/Finance-Tracker/README.md

 - matplotlib 3.7.1
 - PostgreSQL 15.2

-This project is hosted on:
+This project is hosted on Microsoft Azure

 ## Installation
 1. Clone the repository